kumatheworld/HiLo/README.md

 # hilo
-High&amp;Low Double Down Simulation and Expected Payout Calculator
+High&amp;Low Double Down Simulation and Expected Payout Calculation

 ## Simulator Usage
 We mustn't need any detailed explanations; just note that it is always assumed bet = 1. (and win = 1 if "-win" is omitted)